Coping with Chronic Pain

 Adopt a Healthy Lifestyle

 A nutritious diet, adequate sleep and daily exercise are important for everyone, especially people with chronic pain.
 Eat a balanced diet with lots of vegetables and fruits, limit simple carbohydrates and unhealthy fats, and drink at least 6 glasses of water daily.
 If you need guidance on healthy eating, see a nutritionist.
 Since sleep, mood and pain are closely linked, it’s important to get enough restorative sleep.
 If you’re not sleeping 7 or 8 hours each night, or have difficulty falling asleep because of pain, talk to your provider.
 Although many people with chronic pain hesitate to exercise, unused muscles generally cause more pain than toned, flexible ones.
 Research shows that aerobic exercise boosts the body’s natural painkillers and enhances mood.
 Under the guidance of a health care professional, choose an appropriate exercise program.
 You don’t have to overdo it, e.g., you can start by walking 10 minutes a day.
 Everyday stress can also worsen pain, but you can learn to control it with meditation or relaxation techniques, such as deep breathing and yoga.
 Discuss stress-relieving strategies with your provider or a psychologist.
-A helpful relaxation video can be found at the following link: http://theacpa.org/Relaxation-Guide.
+Some helpful relaxation audio can be found at the following link: https://www.theacpa.org/pain-management-tools/relaxation-audio/.